nishanth-sundharesan/GameEngine/ReadMe.md

 -	Hashmap

 ### Modules
 - **RTTI:** Base class for all foundation classes in the engine.
-It helps in run time type identification of an object.
+It helps in run-time type identification of an object.
-- **Datum:** A runtime dynamic data-type storage class.
+- **Datum:** A run-time dynamic data-type storage class.
 It currently supports the data types - int, float, string, vec4, mat4x4, Scope (Table) and any RTTI class.
 - **Scope:** Helps in creating a hierarchical data structure of key-value pairs at runtime.
 - **Factory:** A templated factory class which can instantiate objects by specifying the name of the class.
 - **World:** Acts as a container for the entire game.
 It would hold Sectors.